Not too long ago, I would have laughed at the idea of me traveling anywhere with wheeled luggage.

 All in all, I do wish this pocket was a bit larger.
 Because I have a 16-inch Macbook, I won’t actually be able to use my personal computer in this compartment which is a bummer.
 However, for work trips, this pocket will work perfectly since my work laptop is about 13 inches.

-Note about laptops fitting: A 16-inch laptop will technically fit in the zippered compartment, just not in the mesh pocket.
-Also, you’d have to be sure to not overstuff the main luggage compartment so that the zippered outer compartment can zip up with the laptop in it.
+Note about laptops fitting: A 16-inch laptop will technically fit in the zippered front compartment, just NOT in the built-in mesh pocket.
+Also, you’d have to be sure to not overstuff the main luggage compartment so that the zippered outer compartment has enough room to actually zip up with the laptop in it.

 The next thing that I loved about this bag was the multi-stage telescopic handle that you can adjust for your height.
 While you can’t stop the handle in whatever position you want, there are 4 height settings which is enough customization for my needs.